Sameer-13/Bus-Station-RFID-Tracker/README.md

 # Bus Station Status Tracking System

 A real-time bus station tracking system built with Flutter (mobile app) and ESP32 microcontrollers with RFID readers.
-This system allows users to monitor the status of bus stations on a map and tracks when RFID cards are scanned at each station.
+This system allows users to monitor the status of bus stations on a map and track when RFID cards are scanned at each station through a mobile application.

 ## System Overview